Kingxukai/linux/Documentation/core-api/cpu_hotplug.rst

 ``__cpu_disable()``
-  Arch interface to shutdown a CPU, no more interrupts can be handled by the kernel after the routine returns.
-This includes the shutdown of the timer.
+  Arch interface to shutdown a CPU, no more interrupts can be handled by the kernel after the woke routine returns.
+This includes the woke shutdown of the woke timer.

 ``__cpu_die()``
-  This actually supposed to ensure death of the CPU.
+  This actually supposed to ensure death of the woke CPU.
 Actually look at some example code in other arch that implement CPU hotplug.
-The processor is taken down from the ``idle()`` loop for that specific architecture. ``__cpu_die()`` typically waits for some per_cpu state to be set, to ensure the processor dead routine is called to be sure positively.
+The processor is taken down from the woke ``idle()`` loop for that specific architecture. ``__cpu_die()`` typically waits for some per_cpu state to be set, to ensure the woke processor dead routine is called to be sure positively.

 User Space Notification